dannsam/xenko-docs/manual/game-studio/use-assets.md

 ## Reference assets in components

-Many kinds of component reference assets.
+Many kinds of component use assets.
 For example, model components use model assets.

-Components that require assets have **asset picker** docks.
+Components that use assets have **asset picker** docks in the **property grid**.

 ![Asset Picker](media/use-assets-asset-picker-dock.png)